ugate/sqler/jsdocp/tutorial/1-manual.md

   - [5️⃣ Caching SQL](#cache)

 #### ⚙️ Setup &amp; Configuration <sub id="conf"></sub>:
 There are two types of configuration, _public_ and _private_.
 Public configurations contain one or more `connections` that will be established during initialization and typically vary depending upon the environment being used (e.g. development, test, ci, production, etc.).
-See the [db.connections in the database manager constructor](Manager.html) for a complete listing of public configuration options.
+See the [manager.connections in the database manager constructor](Manager.html) for a complete listing of public configuration options.
 Private or _universal_ (`univ`) configuration, on the other hand, is intended to carry sensitive information like connection credentials.
 Each public connection should contain a `conf.db.connections[].id` that matches a property name in the private configuration `conf.univ.db `. __Both public and private configurations are combined when passed into the [Manager](Manager.html), but shoud be loaded from separate sources__.
 The following example illustrates this using a matching `myId`:
 ```sql
 -- db/finance/ap.list.companies.sql
 SELECT CO.COMPANY AS "company", CO.R_NAME AS "name", CO.PAY_GROUP AS "payGroup", CO.TAX_ACCOUNT AS "taxAccount", CO.TAX_ACCT_UNIT AS "taxAcctUnit",